 The Executive Report feature lets you create (as the name implies) reports using the results obtained in each workspace.
-When an Executive Report is created, all the data from the Status Report is automatically processed and placed in a Word compatible document that can then be downloaded
+When an Executive Report is created, all the data from the Status Report is automatically processed and placed in a Word compatible document or PDF that can then be downloaded from Faraday

 Managing Executive Reports¶

-To manage your reports you need to access Faraday's Web UI and go to Insight -> Report.
+To manage your reports you need to access Faraday's Web UI and go to the report icon on the left panel and hit on Create New Report.

 All the reports will be listed, including their information, status and link to download.

 To create a new report, click on New.
 A form will open asking for the following fields:

 - Title - this is the name that will be used to create the cover of the report.